davorg/dmp/chapters/chapter10.md

-The processing for the TEMPERATURE element type is only slightly more complex as we need to access the attribute hash to find out the type of the temperature (min- imum or maximum) and the kind of degrees in which is it measured.
+The processing for the TEMPERATURE element type is only slightly more complex as we need to access the attribute hash to find out the type of the temperature (minimum or maximum) and the kind of degrees in which is it measured.

 Notice that we still need to process any child elements and that this